Henry and the Paper Route: Plot

 Henry is later dismayed to learn that he doesn't get to take over the older boy's route; it's been given to Murph instead.
-Eventually, though, Murph gives up the route because he doesn't know to handle Ramona Quimby, who is taking the papers off of each customer's lawn and throwing them onto random lawns because she too wants to be a "paper boy".
+Eventually, though, Murph gives up the route because he doesn't know how to handle Ramona Quimby, who is taking the papers off of each customer's lawn and throwing them onto random lawns because she too wants to be a "paper boy".

 Murphy lets Henry have the route, and at first Henry is worried that he might lose it because of Ramona's antics.
 He eventually outsmarts Ramona, though, and continues with his new route.